huyufan/example-tools/git/git/git错误解决.md

-# Git: solving error ¡°Cannot update paths and switch to branch¡±
+# Git: solving error "Cannot update paths and switch to branch"

 - When trying to create a local branch from a remote one, git may display the following error: